top of page

 She is a diligent worker and a superb player (her sophomore recital included the complete Widor Symphonie VI played magnificently from memory).
 She is growing steadily as an accompanist and service player, and has a lively interest in music of the Anglican Tradition.
 She is also a gifted composer and has written some really beautiful and imaginative choral music.
 I feel sure that Robin will be one of the bright lights of her generation in the world of organ and church music, and I am delighted to propose her for membership in AAM.

-Need help finding someone to propose or support your membership?
+Need help finding someone to support your membership?

 We offer a list of current members to help you find someone you might know.
-Note that only those who have been members for more than three years are able to propose and support candidates for membership.
-Those who have been members for less than three years are able to write supporting letters only.
+Note that only those who have been members for more than three years are able to write a primary reference.
 To contact someone in the list, or if you need additional assistance identifying possible people to propose and support your application, please send an email request to office@anglicanmusicians.org.

 All materials must be submitted by the quarterly application deadline.